Overview

 The simulations have been developed to support demonstration, training, and self-paced learning of the functionality and benefits of the My Health Record system and contains fictional patients and medical information.

-To access a simulation, select one of the environments below then enter the following username and case sensitive password to log in:
+To access a simulation, select one of the environments below then enter the following username and case-sensitive password:

 - Username: OnDemandTrainingUser